pioneertrail/turtle-engine/docs/temporal_demo_documentation.md

 - The temporal system and particle effects are closely integrated - modifications to one may affect the other
 - When creating new components, follow the established pattern of including `GlIncludes.hpp` first in implementation files
 - The Logger system provides detailed output for debugging - check console logs when troubleshooting

+### Namespace Guidelines
+- All temporal system components should reside in `TurtleEngine::Temporal` to maintain consistency
+- Avoid direct use of `TurtleEngine` for temporal classes to prevent conflicts with other engine modules
+- When referencing temporal components in demo code, use the fully qualified name (e.g., `Temporal::AnomalyType::TIME_SLOW`) or add a `using namespace TurtleEngine::Temporal` directive

 ## Future Improvements
 Prioritized by implementation order: